Skip to content

 The question is not whether to have expectations — it is what your expectations should be.
 These are non-negotiables:

 • Requiring you to perform acts you are not comfortable with.
 Your limits are your limits.
-Period.
-No legitimate agency crosses this line.
+No legitimate agency crosses this line under any circumstances.

 • Controlling your personal accounts or passwords.
-You maintain control of your platform accounts at all times.
+You maintain control of your platform accounts at all times — full stop.

 • Preventing you from leaving.
 Watch for contracts with unreasonable lock-in periods or exit penalties that effectively trap you.

-• Taking more than 30-40% of your earnings.
-Industry standard is 10-25%.
-Anything above that requires extraordinary justification.
+• Taking more than 30–40% of your earnings.
+Industry standard for most independent arrangements is 10–25%.
+Anything above that requires extraordinary, demonstrated justification.

 Everybody who has worked in this industry long enough knows the difference between a management structure and a control structure.
 If something feels like the latter, trust that feeling.